pnkfelix/krabcake/README.md

 currently represented as a key/value table), and operations that consume those addresses (such as basic mathematical operations which may be performing pointer arithmetic) likewise pass those tags alongside into their computed results.

-Similarly, every memory address is also potentially mapped to a stack-of-items by a similar key/value table.
+Similarly, every memory address is also potentially mapped to an item-stack by a similar key/value table.
 Maintenance of this state is much simpler than that of tags, because these stacks do not flow around during computations the same way that tags do.